jackyngtf/Win11AutoWiFiIPConfig/src/Ethernet/README.md

-# Ethernet IP Automation (MAC-Based)
+# Ethernet IP Automation (Device-Centric)

-This subproject provides automatic IP configuration for Ethernet adapters based on their MAC address.
+This module provides automatic IP configuration for Ethernet adapters based on the **Device Hostname**, ensuring consistent connectivity across docks, dongles, and built-in ports.

 ## 🎯 Features
-- **MAC-Based Static IP:** Automatically assigns a specific Static IP if the adapter's MAC address matches your configuration.
+- **Device-Centric Static IP:** Assigns a Static IP to the *computer* (via Hostname), regardless of which Ethernet adapter (Dock/USB) is used.
-- **Auto-DHCP:** Automatically reverts to DHCP for any unknown Ethernet adapter (e.g., plugging into a different network or using a USB dongle).
-- **Event-Driven:** Runs instantly when a network cable is plugged in (triggered by Network Profile events).
+- **Zero-DHCP Strategy:** Pre-disables DHCP on all Ethernet adapters to prevent accidental IP leases before the script runs.
+- **VLAN Switching Support:** "Extended Validation" logic forces the Static IP first, waits for the switch to adapt, and only reverts to DHCP if both Gateway and WAN are unreachable.
+- **WiFi Auto-Switch:** Automatically disables WiFi when a stable Ethernet connection is detected.
+- **Conflict Resolution:** "First-Come-First-Serve" logic ensures only one adapter gets the Static IP at a time.

 ## 📂 File Structure
-*   `Setup-EthernetEventTrigger.ps1` - **RUN THIS FIRST.** Installs the scheduled task.
+*   `Setup-EthernetEventTrigger.ps1` - **RUN THIS FIRST.** Installs the scheduled task and performs Zero-DHCP initialization.
 *   `EthernetConfig.example.ps1` - **EDIT THIS.** Template for your configuration.
 *   `EthernetEventHandler.ps1` - The core logic script.
 *   `Uninstall-EthernetEventTrigger.ps1` - Removes the scheduled task.